MiguelMSandin/SSNetworks/README.md

 ---

 ## Data selection
 When SSN reconstruction the selection of the data is the most important step, as in phylogenetic analyses.
 Here you should include every group of sequences/proteins you want to compare, according to your scientific question.
 This is the most crucial and limiting step because each sequence has to be align to one another and the number of alignments is quadratic to the number of sequences.
-Keep in mind that since it is pairwise alignment, you can always remove sequences (or pairwise similarities) you finally decided not take into account without altering the rest of the data, but there will be a trade of between computational resources and biological meaning.
+Keep in mind that since it is pairwise alignment, you can always remove sequences (or pairwise similarities) you finally decided not take into account without altering the rest of the data, but there will be a trade-off between computational resources and biological meaning.

 To quickly go through this pipeline, I would recommend using a relatively small subset of your data (~<1 mB fasta file formatted), in order to speed up computational analyses and to get to see different outputs.
 Otherwise you can use any of the two files provided in the ‘raw’ folder: